awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 1. In the list of policies, select the box next to **CloudWatchAgentAdminPolicy**\.
 If necessary, use the search box to find the policy\.

 1. To use Systems Manager to install or configure the CloudWatch agent, select the check box next to **AmazonSSMManagedInstanceCore**\.
-If necessary, use the search box to find the policy\.
-This policy isn't necessary if you start and configure the agent only through the command line\.
+This AWS managed policy enables an instance to use Systems Manager service core functionality\. \(If necessary, use the search box to find the policy\.
+This policy isn't necessary if you start and configure the agent only through the command line\.\)

 1. Choose **Next: Tags**\.

-1. \(Optional\) Add one or more tag key/\-value pairs to organize, track, or control access for this role, and then choose **Next: Review**\.
+1. \(Optional\) Add one or more tag\-key value pairs to organize, track, or control access for this role, and then choose **Next: Review**\.

 1. Confirm that the correct policies are listed, and then choose **Create user**\.